DITAWriter/LwDITA_Code_Samples/TRS-80 Expansion Module (MDITA Expanded - With Keys)/error_messages.md

 - Check all the power connections.
 - Check all interconnections.
 - Remove all diskettes from drives, turn off the computer, wait 15 seconds, and turn it on again.
-- If you tried all these remedies and continue to get an error message, contact a <span data-keyref="company_name" /> Service Center.
+- If you tried all these remedies and continue to get an error message, contact a [company_name] Service Center.

 <p><div data-class="note">If more than one thing is wrong, the computer might wait until you correct the first error before displaying the second error message.</div></p>